nabil828/mern_demo/readme.md

 ![insert delete](images/3.gif)
 Check the status of the [code](https://github.com/nabil828/mern_demo/tree/b24a6704d141f6c7fb72dd03f5efee3e58f6e133) at this stage.
 ---
-# React & REST API - Round three
+# React and REST API - Round three
 Now our server is ready to serve but what about our client. so far we had been testing the server by mostly entering the routes dirctly in the browser for GET requests and using Postman for the rest.

 We will create a complete client interface using [React.js](https://reactjs.org/) to get somewhat the following: